nitlang/nit/contrib/neo_doxygen/README.md

 to invoke each script, see the comments in these scripts.

+## Brief descriptions

+To populate the first line of a description (used as brief description in Nitdoc), `neo_doxygen` uses the brief description provided by Doxygen.
+So, you may need to change settings like `JAVADOC_AUTOBRIEF`, `QT_AUTOBRIEF` and `MULTILINE_CPP_IS_BRIEF` in Doxygen to make `neo_doxygen` properly split the brief description from the detailed description.
+In absence of brief description, `neo_doxygen` will use the first block (usually, the first paragraph) of the detailed as brief description.

 ## Python

 The built-in filter of Doxygen for Python is very basic.
 For example, it